uc-r/uc-r.github.io/datawrangling/mid-term.md

 permalink: /data_wrangling/mid-term
 ---

 Throughout the term you will progressively create your final project.
-You will submit your final project progress midway through the course for a progress evaluation.
-This progress check will provide you direction for final completion.
+You will submit your progress midway through the course for a progress evaluation.
+This progress check will allow me to provide you direction for final completion.
 This mid-term report will be rendered as an R Markdown HTML product.
 You will need to upload your HTML report to [RPubs](https://rpubs.com/) and then send me the url via Slack.
-The following describes each deliverable and provides the expectations based on the [final project standards](data_wrangling/final-project):
+The following describes each deliverable and provides the expectations based on the [final project standards](final-project):

 <div id="final-project-rubric" class="section level1" style="width: 120%;">